-Managing and Recording Cash Receipts in Your Small Business
+How to Manage and Record Cash Receipts in Your Small Business

 If you’re a small business owner, you likely receive cash payments from your customers.
 And if you receive cash payments, you need to know about recording cash receipts in your books.
-So, how do you do that?
+So, how do you record cash receipts?

 To ensure your books are accurate, you need to understand cash receipts accounting.
 Read on to get the inside scoop about managing and recording cash receipts in your small business.